MicroStrategy/rest-api-docs/docs/common-workflows/administration/datasource-management/add-and-remove-datasource-from-project.md

 1. [Get list of datasources based on project.](#get-list-of-datasources-based-on-project) `GET /api/projects/{projectId}/datasources`
 1. [Add a datasource to a project.](#add-datasource-to-project) `PATCH /api/projects/{projectId}/datasources`

 A detailed description of each step of this request is listed down below.
-For this sample we are using the Strategy Tutorial project with project ID B7CA92F04B9FAE8D941C3E9B7E0CD754.
+For this sample we are using the MicroStrategy Tutorial project with project ID B7CA92F04B9FAE8D941C3E9B7E0CD754.
 You can obtain the project ID from `GET /api/projects`.

 ## Get list of datasources based on project